Content Settings Panel#

 Changes to runtime settings are applied immediately to running instances of this content.
 New connections use updated values.
 Existing connections are not modified or disconnected.

-Max processes: The maximum number of processes that will ever be simultaneously running for this content, regardless of load.
+Max processes: The maximum number of processes that will be simultaneously running for this content per RStudio Connect node, regardless of load.

-Min processes: The minimum number of processes that will be kept running for this content, regardless of load.
+Min processes: The minimum number of processes that will be kept running for this content per RStudio Connect node, regardless of load.

 Max connections per process: The maximum number of client connections allowed to an individual process.
 Incoming connections which will exceed this limit are routed to a new process or rejected.